InvVax

 While annual influenza vaccination is the most effective way to prevent influenza, the CDC estimates that recent flu vaccines have been only 40% to 60% effective.
 This is because the flu virus mutates rapidly, and the strains in the vaccine must be chosen many months before the flu season starts.
 If the circulating strains of the virus are not well matched to the strains in the vaccine, the vaccine's effectiveness decreases.

 InvVax is developing a universal influenza vaccine to overcome these limitations.
 The company has mapped the entire flu genome and identified 15 regions of the virus that cannot mutate without the virus self-destructing.
-By targeting these regions, InvVax aims to create a vaccine that is more efficient, works against all strains of the virus, and offers protection against flu pandemics.
+By targeting these regions, InvVax aims to create a vaccine that is more efficient, works against all virus strains, and offers protection against flu pandemics.

 Price